Get Started at Tyler

 To see if you are eligible for financial aid, complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov using Tyler’s FAFSA code: 004004.

-The deadlines for submitting a completed FAFSA application are:
+The guarantee dates for submitting a completed FAFSA application are:

 If you do not have the equivalent of a high school diploma or GED, you are not eligible for federal student aid.
 Learn more about Financial Aid at Tyler.